sabyapradhan/resources-1/instance_migration.md

 Services that support Cloud IAM access control and organization within resource groups have several benefits:

-* By using fine-grained access control, you can set access to individual service instances or a group of resources organized in a resource group.
+* By using fine-grained access control, you can set access to individual service instances or a group of resources that are organized in a resource group.
 * By using access groups and resource groups to organize users and resources, you set only the minimum number of access policies.
 For example, if you have a set of developers that you want to all have access to resources for a development environment, you can organize all of those users into a developers access group and then add all the resources that they need access to into a single resource group.
 Then, you can set a single policy for the access group to have access to all resources in the resource group.
 * You can view usage by resource group similar to the way you could view usage by Cloud Foundry orgs.
 * You can connect to apps and services in any Cloud Foundry space, which allows connections for apps and services from different regions.
 When you migrate, the connection is done automatically by turning your original Cloud Foundry service instance into an alias and creating a linked instance in a resource group of your choice.
 The following graphic depicts how the connection by using an alias works.